 Q: What did you study?
 What did you specialize in?

-My undergraduate degree focussed on Law and Political Science.
+My undergraduate degree focused on Law and Political Science.
 I graduated from York University with a PoliSci B.A. with a specialization in International Relations.

-I then completed my law degree at Osgoode Hall Law school focussing very heavilty on criminal law.
+I then completed my law degree at Osgoode Hall Law school focusing very heavily on criminal law.

 Q: What has been your professional experience in the arena of law?
 How long have you been in the profession?

 I have been in practice over ten years now.
 Even prior to being called to the Bar in Ontario, I interned with esteemed criminal lawyer Leo Adler (who is now one of my partners) as well as working for the well-regarded Bay Street law firm, Goodmans LLP.
 My practice has been entirely devoted to criminal law for over a decade.

 Q: Are there any links we can follow to see something more about you?